py2ai/py2ai.github.io/_posts/2018-09-17-Tensorflow-coding.md

 	plt.plot(v,pdf) # including h here is crucial) plt.show()
 ```
-The Weights tensor looks like this with values ranging nearly between 2.5 and -2.5
+The Weights tensor looks like this with values with standard deviation of

 ![]({{ "assets/img/tensor flow/tensor_values.png" | absolute_url }})